Neocky/IT-Security-for-Humans/README.md

 Sadly there were not good enough guides out there, which explained `Zero Trust` in an understandable manner with examples.
-So i created this repository to help me and hopefully you, in understanding and implementing a `Zero Trust` security solution in our network.
+So i created this repository to help me and hopefully you, in understanding and implementing a `Zero Trust` security solution in our network and a better security solution overall.

 ## :pencil: Contributing